 In medieval times it was used as insulation in suits of armour.
 The Emperor Charlemagne reportedly used an asbestos tablecloth to convince some barbarian guests that he had supernatural powers, by throwing it into a fire and pulling it out unsinged.
 There is also obscure evidence of medieval merchants selling asbestos crosses, citing their resistance to fire as evidence that they were made from the wood of 'the true cross'.

 The Romans Also Had an Understanding of the Risks to Health

 The negative health effects of asbestos were also known to the Romans.
 Both Strabo and Pliny also mentioned the sickness that seemed to follow those who worked with asbestos.
 It was recommended never to buy asbestos quarry slaves as they often "died young".
 Lung ailments were a common problem to anyone who worked with asbestos fibres.
 Pliny even made reference to the use of a transparent bladder skin as a respirator to avoid inhalation of the dust by slaves.

-Despite the knowledge and warnings of the Ancients, the many uses of asbestos lead to ignoring the ramifications of exposure until the late 20th century.
-Today asbestos use is largely being reduced all over the industrialized world.
+Despite the knowledge and warnings of the ancients, the many uses of asbestos lead to people ignoring the ramifications of exposure until the late 20th century.
+Today, asbestos use is largely being reduced all over the industrialized world.
 While still used in such capacities as rocket fuel shielding in space programs, the risk to human workers is slowly being eliminated.